A Blog For Those Affected By Environmental And Invisible Illnesses Written By Fellow Survivors

 Once on board you're expected to cram yourself into a seat that would appear to have been made for a small monkey.
 When you finally reach your destination, depending on where that might be, you may be faced with more queues before being subjected to another interrogation, this time by immigration officers.
 Wouldn't it be nice if you were welcomed to other countries rather than feeling like you are a suspect in a criminal investigation!

 On top of all this people suffering from environmental illness have another set of problems to deal with.
 Air travel can be a nightmare for those with asthma, allergies, and multiple chemical sensitivity (MCS).
 There are essentially two sources of potential triggers for symptoms; the aircraft itself and fellow travellers.
+You can opt for safe private tour thailand will all luxuries.

 There has been growing publicity recently about health problems associated with cabin air on commercial planes as pilots and cabin crew continue to complain of a variety of mysterious symptoms.
 As publicity has grown, so has the amount of research looking at the issue.
 This research is still at an early stage however and has so far mostly tried to identify sources of pollutants in cabin air and the specific chemicals it contains, rather than the health effects this pollution may have of crew and passengers.